tu-bob/url-shortener-demo/README.md

 ### First launch

-Run the following command to build the project
+Run the following command to build and run the project

 ```shell
 docker compose up --build -d